 If you are creating an OER that includes openly licensed content created by other people (whether that be text, images, or videos), you must attribute (give credit to) the original creator.
 This is a minimum requirement for materials licensed under a Creative Commons licence.
-See Licences and Permissions for more information.
+See Licences and Permissions (#chapter-licences-and-permissions) for more information.